 Larger and longer alcohol intake than normal

-As we have mentioned before, oftentimes, people tend to get into alcohol abuse over a long period of time, hence being unable to spot any major increase in the alcohol intake.
+As we have mentioned before, oftentimes, people tend to get into alcohol abuse over a long period of time, hence being unable to spot any major increase in alcohol intake.
 That being said, it might be a good idea to reflect on how much you did drink in the last, let’s say, month.

 If you happen to see that you have been drinking more days than you haven’t, there might be a problem there.
 The same goes for the quantities drank per day.

-Tolerance to alcohol is a major red flag.
+Tolerance of alcohol is a major red flag.
 Basically, if a person needs a huge amount of alcohol to feel just a mild effect, they might have acquired a certain level of tolerance towards alcohol.

 Not being able to cut down alcohol intake.

 Another important sign is when a person decides to cut down the alcohol a bit, but when they run out of it, they cannot stop themselves from buying it.
-Many people have a distorted view about how this actually looks, thinking that the problem is critical only when they become hysterical when they wake up without any alcohol in their home.
+Many people have a distorted view of how this actually looks, thinking that the problem is critical only when they become hysterical when they wake up without any alcohol in their homes.
 However, the truth is that it can be a lot more subtle and still be a warning sign.

-For instance, people might think about buying another bottle of wine after a day after the last one was emptied, and think about it, well, I won’t drink it – may be a glass or two max, but it will stay in the home for a week at least before I open it.
+For instance, people might think about buying another bottle of wine after a day after the last one was emptied, and think about it, well, I won’t drink it – maybe a glass or two max, but it will stay in the home for a week at least before I open it.
 That thought process actually isn’t followed through, meaning that the bottle is emptied the day after, and the cycle begins again.